stratdev3/SimpleW/documentation/simplew/docs/reference/ijsonengine.md

 # IJsonEngine

-The interface is both implemented by `SystemTextJsonEngine` and `NewtonsoftJsonEngine`.
+The interface is implemented by both `SystemTextJsonEngine` and `NewtonsoftJsonEngine`.
 It is used to change [`SimpleWServer.JsonEngine`](./simplewserver.md#jsonengine) property.

 ## Signature

-A `IJsonEngine` is an interface with the following method :
+An `IJsonEngine` is an interface with the following methods :

 ```csharp
 /// <summary>